justin-mohr/justin-mohr.github.io/index.md

 ## Works in Progress:
 <font size="+1"> House of Stolen Cards: Credit Outcomes after Lost/Stolen Credit Cards </font>
 <i>with Divij Kohli</i>
+### Abstract:
+Credit card frauds are one of the most prevalent forms of identity theft.
+These frauds pose a unique problem to the banks.
+Under the Fair Credit Billing Act (1974), banks are generally liable for fraudulent transactions, not the consumer.
+Banks want consumers to spend to generate transaction fees, but also want to minimize their liability to fraud.
+Research on these frauds has been limited due to data constraints.
+Exploiting a quirk of credit card reporting, we are able to observe these fraudulent cards in credit bureau data.
+We then document that banks did restrict credit to individuals exposed to fraud; stopping the increasing trend in their credit.
+We then examine the impact of a government initiative to widely roll out chip cards in the US market.
+Following increased payment security in the form of the chip-enabled cards, banks no longer restrict fraud exposed individuals’ credit.
+Prior fraud exposed cohorts also experience a jump in their credit limits when chip cards are rolled out.
+These results are consistent with payment security lessening fraud risk to banks and document the importance of payment security in consumer credit markets.

 ## Useful Projects
 ### moopmsg
 Often times I find myself waiting on large Stata do files to run.
 In Python, I like to check the status of my code using a Telegram bot.
 It allows me to know imediately if a long running script has finsihed or hit an unexpected error.
 Stata does not easily have this fuctionality.